esqa/word-list/README.md

 # word-list
- Word list for checking usernames on websites
+ Word list for checking usernames on websites like: Steam, Github, Soundcloud, Twitter, Twitch and YouTube.